mzanana/1337-Circle2/Get_Next_Line/README.md

 ### System Calls Definition

 **A system call** is a programmatic way in which a computer program requests a service from the kernel of the operating system it is executed on.
-A system call is a way for programs to ****interact with the operating system****.
 A computer program makes a system call when it requests the operating system’s kernel.
-The **System calls** are the primary way that the applications communicate with the kernel.
-**System call** is a function provided by the operating system to request services from the kernel.
 <p align="center">
 	<img src="https://i.ibb.co/4YPT2ff/img.png" width="300">
 </p>